edenai/unity-plugin/README.md

 ### Chat
 You can use the plugin to chat with natural language processing models in your Unity project.
 #### SendChatRequest
 This function is designed to send a request for chat and retrieve the generated text.
+In case of errors, a `System.Exception` will be raised.
 #### Parameters
 * **provider** (string) : The data will be redirected to a single provider to obtain the processed results (ex : "openai").
 For a list of available providers, please refer to our [documentation](https://docs.edenai.co/reference/text_chat_create).